AMDESE/AMDSEV/README.md

 ```
 # ./launch-qemu.sh -hda <IMAGE_NAME>.qcow2 -cdrom <DISTRO_ISO>.iso -vnc 1
 ```
+The guest must have been initially created/installed with a UEFI BIOS in order to run an SEV-ES guest later.
+Using the launch-qemu.sh command to initially install your guest will do this.

-This will copy the recently installed OVMF_VARS.fd file to the local directory for use by the guest under name <IMAGE_NAME>.fd (unless already present).
+The script will copy the recently installed OVMF_VARS.fd file to the local directory for use by the guest under name <IMAGE_NAME>.fd (unless already present).

 Connect to the VNC session and follow the screen to complete the guest installation.

-After guest installation completes, reboot into the guest and install the guest kernel rpm or deb package that was built earlier.
+After guest installation completes, reboot into the guest, transfer the kernel package that was build earlier to the guest and use the apppropriate tool (rpm, dpkg, etc.) to install the kernel.

 <a name="sev-es-launch-guest"></a>
 ### Launch SEV-ES guest